Oakley Bicycle Accident Lawyer

 Oakley, California, is a popular area for bicyclists.
 As part of the East Contra Costa Bicycle Plan, the city is expanding its system of bike trails through the Oakley area to connect schools, parks, and commercial centers.

-Even with a great regional bicycle trail system, getting into an accident is still a great risk because bicyclists often share the road with motor vehicles.
-When an accident occurs between a bicycle and a car, the cyclist is at a much higher risk of suffering a traumatic injury.
+Even with a tremendous regional bicycle trail system, getting into an accident is risky because bicyclists often share the road with motor vehicles.
+When an accident occurs between a bicycle and a car, the cyclist is much more likely to suffer a traumatic injury.

-If you or a family member has suffered injuries in a bicycle accident involving a motor vehicle or government entity, such as poor road conditions, you may be entitled to monetary compensation for your medical expenses and other damages.
-Reach out to our skilled Oakley injury attorneys at (925) 428-5220 for a free consultation to learn about your legal options.National Statistics on Bicycle Accidents
+If you have suffered injuries in a bicycle accident involving a motor vehicle or government entity, such as poor road conditions, you can pursue monetary compensation for your medical expenses and other damages.
+Contact our skilled Oakley injury attorneys at (925) 428-5220 for a free consultation to learn about your legal options.National Statistics on Bicycle Accidents

 According to the National Safety Council Injury Facts (NSC) website: